arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 oneof [return True, return False]
 ```

-This (again in Haskell) generates random boleans weighting the probability of choosing each alternative by the factor given.
+This (again in Haskell) generates random boleans weighting the probability of choosing each alternative by some factors:

 ```haskell
 frequency [(2,return True), (1,return False)]